cuongquangnam/AIChallenge2026/README.md

 By default indexing runs **visual + OCR + ASR**.
 Split them with:

-- `--only visual` — SigLIP → Qdrant
+- `--only visual` — SigLIP of start / middle / end keyframes → Qdrant
-- `--only ocr` — RapidOCR or Gemini → Elasticsearch
+- `--only ocr` — RapidOCR or Gemini on **middle** frames → Elasticsearch
 - `--only asr` — Whisper ASR → Elasticsearch
 - `--stages visual,ocr` — any subset